EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • A coffee plot should include only the coffee plantations of a farm, whether under full sun or shaded systems, and exclude other distinctly grown agricultural commodities or standing forest.

-3/ Update Frequency: Geolocation data must be updated at least annually to ensure that the agricultural frontier has not expanded into forested areas, addressing the root causes of deforestation as specified by the Regulation.
+3/ Yearly data update: Geolocation data must be updated at least annually to ensure that the agricultural frontier has not expanded into forested areas, addressing the root causes of deforestation as specified by the Regulation.

 4. Two Traceability Approaches for Compliance